Great news. You've done your research and decided that a 529 plan is the right choice for your college savings needs. So now what?

 - What are the total expenses of the plan?
 Total expenses are the percentage fee charged on assets by the plan every year.
 If the fee is 1.00%, you'll pay $1 on every $100 you invest.
 In some rare cases a state may waive a portion of this fee for in-state residents.

 - What investment options are available?
 Are you looking for an investment that changes automatically as your beneficiary ages, or do you want a wider investment selection and more control?
 Is an FDIC-insured product important to you, for example?

 - How responsive is the plan?
 If you call, does someone pick up right away, or do you have to hold for ten minutes?
 Customer service matters, especially with something as complex as a 529 plan.

 Savingforcollege.com offers a numbers of tools to help you evaluate 529 plans.
 Our 5-Cap Ratings provide an overall rating for each 529 plan based on performance, fees, features, and reliability.
 Our quarterly performance rankings will show you the top-performing direct-sold plans based on 1-year, 3-year, 5-year and 10-year performance.
 Or, just go straight to our 529 Comparison Tool, which lets you sort and filter plans based on what's important to you (low fees, ratings, performance).
 Select up to three plans for a more detailed head-to-head comparison.

 Ready to get started?
 There are two ways to invest in a 529 plan:

-If you are opening a Direct Sold savings plan, you'll be asked to choose an investment option.
+If you are opening a Direct-Sold college savings plan, you'll be asked to choose an investment option.
 Most plans offer age-based investment portfolios that allow you to "set it and forget it."
-If you'd like to learn more about investment options, click here.
+Most families pick an age-based portfolio.